 - Greek yogurt or sour cream for serving

 - On Instant Pot, press Sauté and let appliance preheat on high until display says Hot.

 - Swirl oil to coat, add onion and 2 cloves of garlic; cook for 3 minutes, stirring occasionally.

 - Add turkey, thyme, oregano, salt and pepper; cook for 4 minutes, constantly breaking meat into small pieces with spatula.
 Meat won’t get browned and some pink pieces are OK.

 - Add water + bouillon cube (stock), rice, tomato paste and diced tomatoes.
 Do not stir.

-- Freezer Meal: Saute just turkey until small pieces.
-Add all ingredients to gallon size bags (I love these re-usable ones) with tomato products going first, no broth and cabbage in a 2nd bag (too much to fit into 1).
+Freezer Meal: Saute just turkey until small pieces.
+Add all ingredients to gallon size bags with tomato products going first, no broth and cabbage in a 2nd bag (too much to fit into 1).
 Freeze for up to 3 months.
-Then cook from frozen with broth for 20 mins on High pressure with QPR or NPR.
+Then cook from frozen with broth for 22 mins (brown rice) or 10 mins (white rice) on High pressure with QPR or NPR.

 - Don’t pre-cook rice: You add uncooked rice to Instant Pot.